 The National Electrical Code (NEC) is a nationally recognized document that outlines recommendations and specifications for electrical installations, including when you can use wiring for damp or wet locations.
-It is revised every three years, and at the time of this writing, it is the 2017 NEC that is current.
-While most city and state electrical codes follow the NEC, only the local electrical codes (enforced by the authority having jurisdiction, or AJH) are law in a given jurisdiction.
+The NEC is revised every three years (2017, 2020, etc.) Most city and state electrical codes follow the NEC, but it is the local electrical codes (enforced by the authority having jurisdiction, or AJH) that are the law in a given jurisdiction.
 Therefore, the local AJH is the best place to learn about specific requirements for damp or wet applications.

 An electrical wire consists of a solid or stranded metal core and is also known as a conductor.
-A wire may be a bare conductor or it may be insulated with a continuous layer of nonconductive material, usually made of a special plastic.
-In most cases, it is the type of insulation used that makes a conductor suitable for dry, damp, or wet applications.
+A wire may be a bare conductor (as in the case of a bare copper grounding wire) or it may be insulated with a continuous layer of nonconductive material, usually made of a special vinyl or nylon plastic.
+In most cases, it is the type of insulation used around the metal wire that makes a conductor suitable for dry, damp, or wet applications.
 While any wire that is approved for damp or wet locations can also be used in dry locations, there are some dry-location wires that do not have the appropriate insulation to be used in damp or wet locations.
-Appropriate uses for various wire types are given in Article 310.10 of the NEC.
+Appropriate uses for various wire types are given in Article 310.10 of the NEC (2017 edition).

-Wire insulation is identified by a code that includes letters and sometimes numbers.
+Wire insulation—the plastic jacketing around individual wire conductors—is identified by a code that includes letters and sometimes numbers.
 The simplest way to determine whether a wire is suitable for damp or wet locations is to look for a "W" in the coding on the wire's insulation.
 This is easy to remember because the W essentially stands for "wet."
 However, there are some wires that are suitable for wet locations that don't carry a W in their coding.
 Some of the most common code letters found in wiring for residential applications include:

 - T — thermoplastic; referring to the type of plastic insulation